philbuchanan/Accordion-Blocks/readme.txt

 * All new plugin to support the new WordPress Gutenberg editor.

 == Upgrade Notice ==
+= 1.3.4 =
+Made turning off global loading of scripts and styles an explicit setting.
+You can turn off this off in Settings > Accordion Blocks.

 = 1.3.3 =
 Rolled back deprecated `registerStore` with `register` change since it only applies to WordPress 5.7+.